Excerpt from the Government of Ontario’s ‘Newsroom’

 The fines were imposed by Justice Wayne Rabley.
 In addition to the fines, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-EFCO Canada Co. was found guilty of violating section 87 (1) (b) of the Ontario ‘Construction’ regulation 213/91 which states,
+EFCO Canada Co. was found guilty of a contravention of section 87, subsection 1 (b) of the Ontario ‘Construction’ regulation 213/91 which states,

 “Form-work, false-work or re-shoring shall be signed, constructed, supported and braced so that they are capable of withstanding all loads and forces likely to be applied to them,